sym-z/arm-to-the-teeth/docs/DEVLOG.md

     - Variance will be added so there will still be better and worse arms
   - Enemy base damage and stats increase by floor number
     - Variance will still be added so there will be weaker and stronger enemies
+- Adjusted ordering of MiniMap CanvasLayer to be lower than other menus, but needed to make it render after the viewport header container.